2016, Karl Sims

 Emergent dynamic patterns are displayed on a high resolution wall of

 24 screens.
-This interactive exhibit is on display at the
+This interactive exhibit can be seen at the

 of Science, Boston, just inside the main entrance of the museum.